The Cayman Islands are a collection of three beautiful Caribbean isles just west of Jamaica.

 With a dive site for every day of the year, keen scuba divers will be in heaven here.
 But it’s also a great place to learn, with many hotels and resorts having their own dive centres and instructors.

-The top requested dive site in the Cayman Islands is the Kittiwake; this 76-metre US-Navy submarine rescue ship was sunk deliberately to create an artificial reef and dive site: many entries and exits make it each to swim through rooms, even taking a turn at the ship’s steering wheel.
+The top requested dive site in the Cayman Islands is the Kittiwake; this 76m US Navy submarine rescue ship was sunk deliberately to create an artificial reef and dive site: many entries and exits make it easy to swim through rooms, even taking a turn at the ship’s steering wheel.
 Because this wreck is only submerged between 15 and 64 feet below the surface, it can be clearly seen by snorkellers and free divers too.

 Elsewhere there are more troves of delights.
 Another purposely sunk wreck – this one a 330-foot Russian frigate – sits off the shores of Cayman Brac and is home to a variety of aquatic life and colourful sponges.
 Divers can follow the radar tower down and swim along the rails and past the bow guns of this once proud warship.